rowanho/distributed_movies/README.md

 - A user can add a movie rating, get all ratings for a movie id, or get a specific rating by user id & movie id.

-- The client program prints out a display of the results of a query, as well as giving the name of the movie corresponding to the given id, or an error message if input is invalid.
+- The client program prints out a display of the results of a query, or an error message if input is invalid.

 System information:
-- The replicas load the "small" movielens data set.
-An in memory model is used, so restarting the python programs will reset back to the unmodified dataset.
+-

 - The front end can only use replicas reporting as "available" (neither "offline" or "overloaded").